Short on time? Here are the highlights:

 In other cases, the compliance is conducted at the student level.
 The student, or a representative or family member paying on the student’s behalf, has to clearly identify themselves within the payment system and is then checked against a variety of security lists and other controls against money laundering or other infractions.

 Just as international payment firms have to navigate the many different regulatory regimes of both sending and receiving markets, they also have to quickly adjust to changing political and regulatory requirements.
-Mr Fletcher adds, “One of the biggest issues in the marketplace — particularly when you look at the regions where most of the world’s students are coming from — relates to the sovereign and regulatory risk arising in these countries.
-For example, Brazil recently proposed a tax on outbound international payments which, if adopted, could have had a devastating effect on the Brazilian outbound student market.”
+Mr Fletcher adds, “One of the biggest issues in the marketplace — particularly when you look at the regions where most of the world’s students are coming from — relates to the sovereign and regulatory risk arising in these countries.”

-Even rough calculations suggest that the combined number of transactions of the major payment service providers still adds up to only a small percentage – likely less than 5% – of the total number of international student fee transfers each year.
-“The market is poorly penetrated by payment firms to this point in part because it is so highly fragmented,” says Mr Hobson, referring to the large number of institutions, agents, students, and other stakeholders involved.
+Even rough calculations suggest that the combined number of transactions of the major payment service providers still adds up to only a percentage of the total number of international student fee transfers each year.
+Given the large number of institutions, agents, students, and other stakeholders involved, the market is naturally fragmented in this respect.

-Mr May agrees that there is considerable upside in the market today: “Everybody seems to know each other in this industry.
+But the rapid adoption of specialised payment services over the past four or five years points to the potential for continued growth and efficiency in managing international student payments.
+Mr May agrees that there is considerable upside: “Everybody seems to know each other in this industry.
 If you get a good name for yourself, that goodwill and reputation spreads very quickly.
 We see a huge opportunity to come in and make international fee transfers cheaper, easier, and faster.”